 The company grows in size.
 People come and go.
 But the organization should keep operating even when the most knowledgeable people leave.
 Preserving knowledge in the form of documentation is one way to do it.
 There is a lot of software out there that helps organize knowledge and documents.
 But how do you choose a tool for software documentation?
+Which software documentation tool is the best?
 There are multiple aspects that you may consider.
 I’m going to cover them in this article.
 It may feel overwhelming at first, that you have to think about so many things to choose the right tool.
 But it can also serve as a reference list or a guideline that can bring up one important question that you simply forgot to ask.

 - What types of documentation do you need to cover?